-Just a two and a half hour drive from Siem Reap, in northwest Cambodia, a rustic Banteay Chhmar homestay offers a rare chance to live like locals in a village set amidst the Khmer Empire ruins of a garrison-city.
+Banteay Chhmar, just a two and a half hour drive from Siem Reap in northwest Cambodia, offers a chance to live like locals in a rustic Banteay Chhmar homestay in a village set amidst the Khmer Empire-era ruins of the garrison city.

 We’ve just returned to Siem Reap from the sprawling Angkor-era archaeological site, where our accommodation was a simple Banteay Chhmar homestay in a dusty village skirting the temple moat, and it was wonderful.

 Banteay Chhmar Homestay, Living Like Locals Amid Ruins in Cambodia